ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 Filters For Formatting Data
 ```````````````````````````

 The following filters will take a data structure in a template and render it in a slightly different format.
 These
 are occasionally useful for debugging::

     {{ some_variable | to_json }}
     {{ some_variable | to_yaml }}
+    {{ some_variable | to_ini }}

 For human readable output, you can use::